piotrdurniat/damped-oscillation-regression/README.md

 ## Description

+The model allows for finding the optimal parameters of the damped oscillation function that describe the underlying oscillatory pattern.

-The model minimizes the mean squared error between predictions and observed data using a damped oscillation function defined as:
+The model works by iteratively minimizing the mean squared error between predictions and observed data (using gradient descent) for a damped oscillation function defined as:

 $$
 y(x) = y_0 + A e^{-\lambda x} \cdot \cos(\omega x + \varphi)